websiteinspiration/bugsplat.rb/entries/2013-05-17-mounting-a-magic-trackpad-on-a-kinesis-advantage-keyboard.md

 id: 8b211
 tags: Hardware
 topic: Hardware
-description: The Kinesis Advantage is a funky keyboard with a blank spot exactly right for mounting a Magic Trackpack.
+description: The Kinesis Advantage is a funky keyboard with a blank spot exactly right for mounting a Magic Trackpad.
 But how to get it to stick there?
 ---

 [dashgrip]: http://www.amazon.com/gp/product/B003A8D6YG/
 [kinesis]: http://www.amazon.com/gp/product/B000LVJ9W8/
 [trackpad]: http://www.amazon.com/gp/product/B003XIJ3MW

+<em><strong>Update:</strong> The Magic Trackpad 2 fits in the same spot but you might have to use a different sticky material.
+See <a href="https://twitter.com/floatingbones/status/662336996556296192">these</a> <a href="https://twitter.com/rfabbri/status/661537385939869696">tweets</a> for details.</em>

 Way back in early 2009 my wrists started acting up.
 As a professional software developer only two years into my young career, this was super concerning.
 I asked around at the office and my coworkers told me I should get a [Kinesis Advantage Pro][kinesis] keyboard, which aside from being super goofy looking, seems to have cured a lot of people of their RSI symptoms.
 I looked into it and eventually broke down and bought one, and then another one because the first developed some sticky keys but I didn't want to part with it to send it back for service.